OzanYasin/git-and-github-bootcamp/README.md

 ## Stash Apply

 You can use `git stash apply` to apply whatever is stashed away, without removing it from the stash.
 This can be useful if you want to apply stashed changes to multiple branches.

+## Untracked Files

+If you have untracked files (files that you have never checked in to Git), they will not be included in the stash.

+Fortunately, you can use the -u option to tell git stash to include those untracked files.